gazebosim/docs/citadel/install_windows.md

 In order to use `conda-forge`, you will need to
 1. Install a [Conda package management system](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html).
 Miniconda suffices.
 2. Open a Windows command prompt, being sure to have `conda` added to your Windows `PATH` system environment variable (you may also need to open a new command prompt to see any `PATH` changes reflected).

+    If you did not add Conda to your `PATH` environment variable during Conda installation, you may need to navigate to the location of `condabin` in order to use the `conda` command.
+    To find `condabin`, search for "Anaconda Prompt" in the Windows search field near the Windows button, open it, run `where conda`, and look for a line containing the directory `condabin`.

 3. Create and activate a new Conda environment:
 ```bash
 conda create -n ign-ws